I’ve been thinking a lot

 character you are developing.

-accordion, a black stallion (named Dangling Participle), and a baby boy.
+accordion, a black stallion (named Dangling Participle), and a little boy.

 For Henry David Thoreau, they were a hound, a bay horse, and a